 MA OEP and LIS / Extra Help

-For LIS beneficiaries, the quarterly SEP is typically preferable to the MA OEP because:
+For LIS beneficiaries, this monthly SEP is typically more flexible than the MA OEP for drug-plan decisions because:

-- It is not limited to MA enrollees
+- It is not limited to people already in an MA plan

 - It operates throughout the year